 At the Last Supper, the Lord instituted the eucharistic sacrifice of his body and blood.
 He did this in order to perpetuate the sacrifice of the cross throughout the ages until he should come again, and so to entrust to the church a memorial of his death and resurrection.

 The Eucharist is the source and summit of the Christian life.
 Students receive first Eucharist in second grade after completing two years of formal Religious Education classes.
-Information is available by calling the Coordinator of Catechesis, Cheryl Hall at 724-446-5197.
+Information is available by calling the parish office at 724-446-5197.